fubark/cyber/docs/docs.md

 [To Top.](#table-of-contents)

 ### Comments.
-A single line comment starts with two hyphens.
+A single line comment starts with two hyphens and ends at the end of the line.
 ```text
 -- This is a comment.